elsankry02/Lady_Driver_App/README.md

 ![Image](https://github.com/user-attachments/assets/1d3db1a6-a637-4503-9eef-b0eaece5f28e)

-## 📄 Description
+## Description 📄

 LadyDriver is a modern Flutter application designed to provide a luxurious, safe, and personalized ride-hailing experience for women.
 With a user-centric interface and seamless authentication flow, the app supports both female drivers and clients.
 It emphasizes comfort, privacy, and accessibility through its elegant design and smooth onboarding process.

-🚀 Features
+## Features 🚀

-- 🌐 Clean Architecture & State Management:
+-  Clean Architecture & State Management:
-  - ✅ MVVM Architecture: For separation of concerns and scalable codebase.
+  -  MVVM Architecture: For separation of concerns and scalable codebase.
-  - ⚙ Riverpod: Lightweight and reactive state management across the app.
-  - 📍 Auto Route: Strong and type-safe navigation with clean routing structure.
+  -   Auto Route: Strong and type-safe navigation with clean routing structure.
-  - 🌍 Localization: Supports multiple languages to enhance accessibility.
+  -  Localization: Supports multiple languages to enhance accessibility.